Dean: Fred Gilman

 - MCS students’ achievements have earned them recognition as Rhodes Scholars, Gilliam Fellows, Goldwater Scholars, NSF Graduate Research Fellows, Department of Homeland Security Scholars and Beckman Scholars.

-- Long before Hollywood A-listers made it cool to be green, MCS students were learning how to be green chemists.
-In Professor Terry Collins’s Green Chemistry course—which was the first university course on green chemistry when it was taught in 1992—students learn how to design safer substitutes for hazardous chemicals and find green ways to reduce their adverse impacts.
+- In Professor Terry Collins’s Green Chemistry course—which was the first university course on green chemistry when it was taught in 1992—students learn how to design safer substitutes for hazardous chemicals and find green ways to reduce their adverse impacts.

 - If you look with a telescope into the night sky you may see 4177 Kohman, an asteroid named for Emeritus Chemistry Professor and Adjunct Professor of Physics Truman Kohman.
 4177 Kohman is a typical main-belt asteroid that orbits the Sun between the orbits of Mars and Jupiter once every 6.02 years.

 - More than 70% of MCS students are involved in undergraduate research.
 And they aren’t just repeating experiments that have been done before.
 MCS students are discovering new science, publishing their results in top journals and presenting their work at local and national conferences.

 - MCS alumni and faculty’s inventions have changed the world.
 MCS alumna Stephanie Kwolek (S’1946) invented Kevlar®, the fabric used in bulletproof vests.
 Professor Krzysztof Matyjaszewski developed atom transfer radical polymerization, which transformed the way plastics are made.
 Professor Alan Waggoner created the CyDyeTM labeling technologies, which have been widely commercialized and have made a profound impact on biomedical research.